toptal/haste-server/README.md

 # Haste

 Haste is an open-source pastebin software written in node.js, which is easily installable in any network.
-By default, it is filesystem backed, but it can also be set up to work with Redis quickly.
+It can be backed by either redis or filesystem, and has a very easy adapter interface for other stores.

 Major design objectives:

 * Be really pretty
 * Be really simple
 * Be easy to set up and use
-* By default, don't require any external database
-* API-driven

 Haste works really well with a little utility called haste-client, allowing you to do things like:

 `cat something | haste`

-which will output a URL to share, or
+which will output a URL to share containing the contents of `cat something`'s STDOUT

-`cat something | haste | pbcopy`

-to copy the URL to the clipboard.

 ## Tested Browsers